MicrosoftLearning/dp-420-cosmos-db-dev/instructions/01-create-account.md

 ## Create a new Azure Cosmos DB account

 Azure Cosmos DB is a cloud-based NoSQL database service that supports multiple APIs.
-When provisioning an Azure Cosmos DB account for the first time, you will select which of the APIs you want the account to support (for example, **Mongo API** or **SQL API**).
+When provisioning an Azure Cosmos DB account for the first time, you will select which of the APIs you want the account to support (for example, **Mongo API** or **NOSQL API**).

 1. In a new web browser window or tab, navigate to the Azure portal (``portal.azure.com``).